ose20/tapl_type_checker/tyarith/README.md

 This implementation corresponds to the system of typed boolean and number calculations that appeared in Chapter 8 of TaPL.

 ### Build
-To build, just run `make`.
+To build, just run `dune build`.
 Pass only one file containing the **arith** program to the resulting file named main.

 ### Command-line option
 - `-I directory`: Add the given directory to the list of directories